Bristol Handball Club

-Bristol Handball Club is an English Handball club based in Bristol, England and founded in 2006 and playing in EHA's League and Cup competitions.
-The club is one ran by the community, having been volunteer led for nearly two decades.
-Bristol Handball Club have always welcomed new players from all levels of experience.
-With an emphasis of growing the sport in the United Kingdom.
+Bristol Handball Club is an English handball club based in Bristol, England and founded in 2006 and playing in EHA's League and Cup competitions.
+The club is community-run, and has been volunteer-led for nearly two decades.
+Bristol Handball Club have welcomes new players at all levels of experience, with an emphasis on growing the sport in the United Kingdom.

 They have a focus on community spirit, having worked with a number of local schools across the south-west, establishing a link between young peoples interested in pursuing development in the sport.